Cryptolens/license-server/README.md

 ![](example.png)

 ## Getting started
 Since v2.2, the license server needs to be compiled on your end to create the binaries.
-All the configuration is stored inside the `ConfigurationFromCryptolens` variable in `Program.cs`, which can be created on [this page](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=False&LocalFloatingServer=False).
-In other words, there is no need to provider any arguments when calling the license server or use an external configuration file.
+All configuration is stored inside the `ConfigurationFromCryptolens` variable in `Program.cs`, which can be created on [this page](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=False&LocalFloatingServer=False).
+In other words, there is no need to provide any arguments when calling the license server or use an external configuration file.

 The license server can be compiled on most operating systems and the process is as follows: